krishnamurali892/Album/README.md

  - This library allows us to bind(injecting) views into code(one way) and binding data into views(two way), without having view's reference explicitly(by findViewById's).

-Dagger Hilt
+Dagger Hilt(Annotation based)
- - Android based DI framework developed on top of dagger2
+ - Its a compile time Android based Dependency Injection framework build on top of dagger2 framework, If we want to make our code loosely coupled then we need to go with Manual Dependency Injection, but it adds a lot of extra code and time to develop.
+This Manual work can be automated with the help of DI frameworks and Hilt is one among them.

 Kotlin coroutines
 - Making asynchronous calls with Kotlin Coroutines